Pharmacy vs Nursing? Which career field is right for you?

 Similar to pharmacists, nurses administer medications to patients.
 However, many nursing roles work directly with injured or ill patients.
 Nurses provide more complex medical care and treatment, as well as health monitoring.

 Their tasks include using medical equipment to check vital signs and conduct diagnostic testing.
 They also analyze tests and collaborate with other health professionals to outline treatment options.
-Nurses may be required to provide medical treatment in an emergency to save a patient’s life or to keep them safe from harm.
+Nurses may be required to provide medical treatment in an emergency to save a patient’s life or to treat patients to keep them safe from harm.

 Nursing duties also vary based on whether you are a registered nurse or a more advanced nurse practitioner and your specialization.